The Regional Housing First Program (RHFP)

 The Regional Housing First Program (RHFP) meets a broad range of housing needs while moving at-risk individuals from streets or shelters into long-term, tenant-based, supported housing to enable recovery and integration into society.

-The Coalition and its Stakeholders have adopted a “Housing First” philosophy to addressing homelessness, underpinned by complementary prevention strategies.
-These philosophies and strategies support people who move from homelessness to housed in retaining their housing while helping keep people at risk of homelessness from becoming homeless.
+The AEHCR and its partners have adopted a “Housing First” philosophy to addressing homelessness, underpinned by complementary prevention strategies.
+These philosophies and strategies support people who move from homelessness to being housed and retaining their housing while helping keep people at risk of homelessness from becoming homeless.

 According to Stephen Gaetz and Erin Dej, leading Canadian homelessness researchers,

 The Housing First model provides housing and supports for people experiencing chronic homelessness with no housing readiness requirements.
 New research, innovation, and best practices have propelled our thinking to make the goal of ending homeless realistic; however we are still missing an important piece – preventing homelessness in the first place.